 The gums should grow and fully close within three to four weeks following extraction.
 However, the bone underneath continues to remodel, and the process could take up to six months to fully complete.
 Obviously, you would be oblivious to this because the gums would have healed and you would carry on your daily activities as normal.

 When Can I Stop Worrying About Dry Socket?

 If you do get a dry socket, it could last anywhere from seven days to ten days.
-However, you could worry less about dry socket when you are past the first week of extraction with no unusual occurrences.
+However, you could worry less and know you are safe from a dry socket when you are past the first week of extraction with no unusual occurrences.

 In order to avoid having to worry about dry socket in the first place, it is advisable to take preventive measures, especially in the first 24 hours following an extraction.

 Following the post extraction instructions such as avoiding smoking, avoiding sucking on a straw and avoiding poking the extraction area with your tongue would give you less cause to worry.